Planning your MSc programme

 An overview of each specialisation and track that can help you to select courses for each period in your programme can be found in the following schemes:

-Starting in September 2018, the AI department and Data Science (MSc Computing Science) have agreed that both AI specializations can be combined with Data Science (DS) in a Double Master’s Programme.
-AI and Cognitive Neuroscience (CNS) already had an agreement that allows any AI specialization to be combined with any CNS track.
+Starting in September 2018, the AI department and Data Science (MSc Computing Science) have agreed that both AI specialisations can be combined with Data Science (DS) in a Combined Master’s Programme.
+AI and Cognitive Neuroscience (CNS) already had an agreement that allows any AI specialisation to be combined with any CNS track.
 Cognitive Computing + Perception Action & Control, or Brain Networks and Neuronal Communication, or Intelligent Technology + Perception Action & Control, are the most convenient combinations.
-Read more about the Double Master’s Programme opportunities here.
+Read more about the Combined Master’s Programme opportunities here.

-Requesting a Double Master’s Programme should be done making use of the forms in the specific Master Spaces in Brightspace.
+Requesting a Combined Master’s Programme should be done by making use of the forms in the specific Master Spaces in Brightspace.
 Clear instructions can also be found there.

 A Research Seminar is a more or less free-form educational activity where a number of master's students and DCC researchers (PhDs, Post-docs or senior faculty) together define a topic and goals, under supervision of an AI staff member.
 The Research Seminar provides hands-on training in scientific research and allows participants to become acquainted with the state-of-the-art in a specific topic.
 In previous years, staff members have organized seminars on deep learning, neuromorphic computing, and developmental robotics.
 In contrast to a Capita Selecta project, which are individual projects, research seminars are based on a community.
 This can be diverse, e.g., group projects (such as submitting a demonstration to the annual BabyBot competition) or individual projects (such as running a network simulation on the BrainScaleS system) with regular group meetings.
 Ideally, the Research Seminar has a tangible outcome, such as a paper, a piece of software, a demonstration, etc.